SerhiiKarpenko/Blue-Demon/README.md

 # Main mechanic
 The main mechanic in this game is leveling up.
-With each level increase, you get a choice of 3 abilities, they can also be repeated, or if you chose the ability that you chose before, it just gets stronger.
+With each level increase, you get a choice of 3 abilities, they can also be repeated.